Weighted Vest for Autism – Benefits and Uses

 Temple Grandin, in her book Emergence: Labeled Autistic, described her own experience with autism and how deep pressure helped her overcome severe anxiety and stress (Grandin & Scariano, 1986).

-Types of Weighted Vest for Autism
+Types of Weighted Vest

 There are two types of weighted vests that are currently marketed to people with autism: Compression vests and Deep Pressure Vests.